Review Sheet 13 Gross Anatomy Of The Muscular System

 Lower Body Muscles

-• Quadriceps Femoris: A group of four muscles (rectus femoris, vastus lateralis, vastus medialis, and vastus intermedius) on the anterior thigh that help with knee extension.
+• Quadriceps Femoris: A group of four muscles (rectus femoris, vastus lateralis, vastus medialis, and vastus intermedius) on the anterior thigh that make easier knee extension.

 • Hamstrings: Located on the posterior thigh, these muscles (biceps femoris, semitendinosus, and semimembranosus) enable knee flexion and hip extension.